Fellow Since 1993

 South African Videographers Association

-This profile was prepared when Sanku Molaoli was elected to the Ashoka Fellowship in 1993.
+This description of Sanku Molaoli's work was prepared when Sanku Molaoli was elected to the Ashoka Fellowship in 1993.

 Sanku Molaoli is launching the first community-based residential recovery center and prevention program for young alcoholics and substance abusers in Johannesburg's black township of Soweto.